jalaldev1122/trava-assessment/README.md

 #### Advantages

 - The URL is very short and easy to share.
+- This approach provides simplicity and offers scalability.
 - Tracking for shared URLs can be implemented.
   - Tracking has a whole set of benefits.
 It can be used to view which types of filters are being used more often, that can help us create presets for filters later on.